aadarsh-ghiya/embedding-comparative-analysis/README.md

 At **3 dimensions**, BoW‑Bins (K=3) outperforms Doc2Vec‑3D across all metrics.
 However, Doc2Vec becomes superior at higher dimensions (50D, 100D, 200D).

-## Part 3 - Comparative Analysis
+# Part 3 - Comparative Analysis
-**Overview**
-Part 3 provides a critical comparison between the two embedding methods used in this lab:
-- Doc2Vec (Part 1)
-- Word2Vec + Bag‑of‑Word‑Bins (BoW‑Bins) (Part 2)

 Both methods were evaluated using multiple dimensions/bins to understand how they behave as the representation size increases.

-1. Evaluation Methods Used
+Evaluation Methods Used
 To compare the two embedding approaches, we used four clustering quality metrics:
 - Silhouette Score (cosine) - measures how well clusters are separated
 - Davies–Bouldin Index - measures cluster compactness